-I hope my blog and webinars will assist you in getting a handle on food storage, but when it comes to precious metals, I turned to Chris Slife, President of Howling Coyote Silver, for answers.
+I hope my blog and webinars will assist you in getting a handle on food storage, but when it comes to precious metals, I turned to Chris Slife, an expert in precious metals, for answers.
 At one point, Chris was a high school teacher of history and economics, but ten years ago his interest in precious metals took a more serious turn.
 He came to the conclusion that financial security lay in investments in silver and gold, specifically in the physical ownership of these metals.
 Now he’s in the precious metals business full-time.

 Several days ago, some of my Facebook readers posted questions for Chris to answer.
 I’ll let him answer those questions in his own words.
 Watch for his answers to additional questions coming up in Part 2.

 Q: How do I know what a real gold or silver coin looks like?

 A: My best advice is to visit a local coin shop and purchase a 90% silver dime, quarter, and half dollar.
 Compare those to their more modern counterparts.
 Immediately, you will notice a difference.
 Study the real coins, their appearance, and weight, and you’ll be ready to distinguish real silver coins from something less.